tableau/webhooks-docs/README.md

 To use Tableau webhooks, you must:

-- enroll in the developer preview of the webhooks feature.
+- enroll in the developer preview of the webhooks feature by joining the [Tableau Developer Program](https://www.tableau.com/developer).

 - connect to the Tableau Online instance where the webhooks feature is enabled, [https://10ax.online.tableau.com](https://10ax.online.tableau.com/).